mitchbaum/RoofTracker-Web-App/README.md

 Created using React.js, CSS, Google Cloud - Firebase

 # Features
+### Superadmins
+- Ability to change the company name
+- Modify the new user registration code

 ### Superadmins/Admins
 - Access to user file data within their company (can modify these files too)
 - Add files containing insurance checks, personal checks, and work to do